PrettyScript/capstone-2/UPER.md

 - Challenges
-    - Creating the algorithm to check for the winners (horizontal, vertical, diagonal)
-    - Configuring the FX file
+    - Creating the algorithm to check for the winners (horizontal, vertical, diagonal) ✔ Configuring the FX file
+        - I was able to create a GUI for the connect four game, but it was taking too much to configure my logic to work with the GUI.
+            I plant to use whatever free time I have left to work on it.

 *